labspiral/sirius2/README.md

 **8. Version history**

+* 2024.6.11 v.1.35.1550
+  - added) events for wait MoF position by automatically
+     - Config.OnMarkSiriusTextEachGlyph for sirius text entity
+     - Config.OnMarkTextEachGlyph for text entity
+     - Config.OnMarkImageTextEachGlyph for image text entity
+  - fixed) image text
+     - invalid size when do clone

 * 2024.6.7 v.1.34.1540
   - added) PDF entity
      - can be import PDF file by image
      - do marks like as rasterized image
-  - added) (experimental) Config.IsWaitXEncoderForEachGlyph
+  - added) (experimental) Config.IsWaitEncoderXForEachGlyph
      - wait each font glyphs by automatically
      - works with siriustext, text entity
   - fixed) exception when start thorlabs powermeter